 - The defending team takes a goal kick when the attacking team touched the ball last before it went over the end line.
 The ball may be kicked from anywhere inside the goal area.
-Opponents must be outside of the penalty area. - The ball is in play when kicked and clearly moves the ball does not have to leave the penalty area.
-Opponents must remain outside the penalty area until the ball is in play. - A goal may be scored directly from a goal kick.
+Opponents must be outside the penalty area. - The ball is in play when kicked and clearly moves the ball does not have to leave the penalty area.
+Opponents must remain outside the penalty area until the ball is in play. - The defending team may take the goal kick if the opposing team has not fully left the penalty area, but they do so at their own risk as the ball is in play once kicked. - A goal may be scored directly from a goal kick.